ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Exception Handling
 ~~~~~~~~~~~~~~~~~~
-PyAEDT uses a specific decorator to handle exceptions caused by
+PyAEDT uses a specific decorator,
+``@aedt_exception_handler``, to handle exceptions caused by
-methods and by AEDT API.
-This exception handler decorator,
+methods and by the AEDT API.
+This exception handler decorator
-``@aedt_exception_handler``, makes PyAEDT fault tolerant to
-errors that can occur in any method.
+makes PyAEDT fault tolerant to errors that can occur in any method.
 For example:

 .. code:: python